jeremypedersen/coding-notes/README.md

 # Coding Notes

-My notes on all things code, managed with [Dendron](https://www.dendron.so/).
+A repo containing all my notes on coding-related stuff. **[Click here to take a look](https://jeremypedersen.github.io/coding-notes/).**

-**You can find the published site on GitHub sites, here**: https://jeremypedersen.github.io/coding-notes/
+These notes rae living managed using [Dendron](https://www.dendron.so/).